North Dakota Guardianship Statute

-- A person, usually an attorney, appointed by the Court to make an impartial inquiry into the guardianship petition and report to the Court the ward's wishes and what is in his/her best interest.
+- An attorney, appointed by the Court to make an impartial inquiry into the guardianship petition and report to the Court the ward's wishes and what is in the individual's best interest.

 - Court Visitor

-- A Court appointed Visitor (Licensed Social Worker or Nurse) who interviews the proposed ward and hears his/her views on guardianship.
-The Visitor explains alternative plans for guardianship, contacts family members and the prospective guardian and reports to the Court the need for a guardian.
+- A Court appointed Visitor (Licensed Social Worker or Nurse) who interviews the proposed ward and hears the person's views on guardianship.
+The Visitor explains to the proposed ward alternative plans for guardianship, contacts family members and the prospective guardian, vists the proposed ward's residence and reports to the Court the need for a guardian.

 - Incapacitated Person

-- Any person who is impaired by reason of mental illness, mental deficiency, physical illness or disability, advanced age, chronic use of drugs, chronic intoxication, or other cause to the extend that the person lacks sufficient understanding or capacity to make or communicate responsible decisions.
+- Any person who is impaired by reason of mental illness, mental deficiency, physical illness or disability, chemical dependency to the extent that the person lacks sufficient understanding or capacity to make or communicate responsible decisions.

 - A person for whom a guardian has been appointed.
 Other names for ward are Conservatee, Disabled Person, Protected Person, and Incapacitated Person.